1900 Alabama Crimson White football team: Ole Miss

 Alabama opened SIAA play with a 12–5 victory over the University of Mississippi.
 Alabama scored first on a short Earl Drennen touchdown run, and with the successful PAT took a 6–0 lead.
 Mississippi responded with their only touchdown of the game shortly before the half on a short run to make the score 6–5 after a failed PAT.
 Arthur Walter Stewart then scored the final points of the game late in the second half on a short run to make the final score 12–5.
-The victory brought Alabama's all-time record against Mississippi to 2–1.

 Tulane

 Against the Greenies of Tulane University, Alabama lost 6–0 with the only points of the game coming on a one-yard Ellis Stearns touchdown run.
-The loss brought Alabama's all-time record against Tulane to 1–2.

 Auburn

 In what was their first meeting since the 1895 season, the Alabama Polytechnic Institute (now known as Auburn University) defeated Alabama 53–5 at Montgomery's Riverside Park.
 Auburn took a 24–0 lead in the first half on touchdown runs of six-yards from Thomas, 75-yards from F. R. Yarbrough and seven and eight-yards from W. L. Noll.
 Alabama then scored their only points of the game on a two-yard C. M. Plowman run to make the score 24–5 at the half.
 Auburn then scored five second half touchdown on runs of seven and eight-yards from Yarbrough, 55-yards from Noll, three-yards from Blevens and on a 25-yard Sloan punt return.
-The loss brought Alabama's all-time record against Auburn to 1–4.